adam-ainsworth/spectrum-dev/README.md

 There's plenty I can do to improve it;

-* Separate the docker containers out
 * Get a more up-to-date version of bin2tap
 * Allow more flexibility with the compile options and emulator setting (probably via a .env file)
-* Find a more elegant way of refreshing the browser than merely checking once a second for a file change

 Feel free to submit any suggestions, and let me know if you find this useful.